Want to know the holy grail of marketing?

 And when you are a young company, it becomes even more difficult to stay alive in the memory of your customers.
 That’s where email marketing can help.
 Yeah, you might think that ‘email marketing is so last century!
 But trust us, this is one of the most effective startup marketing ideas to keep your users coming back to your site.

-All you need to do is collect a list of prospective customers from different sources like LinkedIn, communities, business listing sites, directories, etc. You can even ask people to sign up for your newsletter by delivering excellent content.
+All you need to do is collect a list of prospective customers from different sources like LinkedIn, communities, business listing sites, directories, etc. A data-driven email marketing campaign is always more effective than a generic one.
+You can even ask people to sign up for your newsletter by delivering excellent content.

 And that’s when the magic would begin.